Amazon Seller Newbie: My Epic Hunt for Cheap Products to Sell, and Yes, It Involves Puppets

 Now I’m in the process of trying to find out if this is the same puppet or not.
 The one for as low as $0.85 had a bit of a weird (kind of cute) googly eye.
 The one I found on Amazon – doesn’t.
 Is there a quality difference?
 Is Yangzhou reselling Oriland’s toy?
 They look identical to me, minus that Cookie Monster eye situation.

-In any case, the puppet sells for as low as $1 (up to $4) from Yangzhou, so we’re not talking about a huge cost difference if you buy in bulk.
+In any case, the puppet sells for as low as $1 (up to $4) from Yangzhou, so we’re not talking about a huge cost difference if you buy in bulk (shipping rates notwithstanding).
 I’ll be looking into it more and give you updates (puppdates, sorry I had to) as I build my Amazon puppet empire.

 The next steps for me are to discover how much this particular unit sells monthly, what the broader market potential is for similar puppets / related toys, and probably see if I just sell a few units.

 Some questions I have: Are there seasonal differences in sales for this?
 Particular designs that sell well?
+What do potential customers view as lacking from the puppet space?
 Do I personally need more sock puppets, or am I good for now?

 - Amazon Bites: Chinese Sellers Outnumber US On Amazon.com, FedEx Shipping Restriction Lifted, Amazon Eases IPI Metric - January 31, 2020